 This is not to suggest that listening is inferior to visual processing.
-It is, rather, to note that speaking/hearing and writing/reading are different modes of practicing language and that poems that are imagined as operating more within the aural domain (as if performed speech recorded in writing) and those that are imagined to operate more within the visual domain (as compositions made from the visual system of writing) engage and deliver language differently.
-These differences suggest that “To a Solitary Disciple” was written to be read visually more than it was written to be heard.
-And this becomes, I’d suggest, even clearer if we note that the gesture “Rather notice, mon cher” functions in the poem less as speech (either as monologue for the benefit of disciple and reader or as imagined dialogue with the disciple) and instead functions more as an “equation” as Pound uses that term in his essay “Vorticism” to explain the distillation and transformation of an actual experience in the metro station into the aesthetic perception that becomes “In a Station of the Metro.”
+It is, rather, to note that speaking/hearing and writing/reading are different modes of language and that poems that are imagined as operating more within the aural domain (as if performed speech recorded in writing) and those that are imagined as operating more within the visual domain (as compositions made from the visual system of writing) engage and deliver language differently.
+“To a Solitary Disciple” was written to be read visually more than it was written to be heard.
+And this becomes, I’d suggest, even clearer if we note that the gesture “Rather notice, mon cher” functions less as speech (either as monologue for the benefit of disciple and reader or as imagined dialogue with the disciple) and instead functions more as an “equation” as Pound uses that term in his essay “Vorticism” to explain the distillation and transformation of an actual experience in the metro station into the aesthetic perception that becomes “In a Station of the Metro.”
 In “To a Solitary Disciple” the imperative verbs support a series of equations (notice a not b; observe x not y, and so on).
 And the poem itself becomes a larger equation that is the sum and result of this series (attending to a not b transforms the landscape from sentimental convention into energized visual field).

 For Pound “To a Solitary Disciple” might have seemed a lesser poem than “The Red Wheelbarrow.”
 It is more discursive, less distilled; and one could argue that it circles around its “equation” rather than expressing the equation directly (as “The Red Wheelbarrow” and “In a Station of the Metro” perhaps do).
 But one value of “To a Solitary Disciple” is that it models the perceptual process that would yield the particular moments of seeing in a poem like “The Red Wheelbarrow.”
 And it illustrates why “The Red Wheelbarrow” needs to be read visually (both in the sense of attending to the scene being evoked and in the sense of mapping the poem’s linguistic units both from the surface of the page and against the space or field of the page).
-And it shows that poems that emphasize writing as visual code may well incorporate moments of represented speech and spoken touches, yet still require primarily the attention of the eye, not the ear, to engage not only the material of the poem but also its mode of language.
+And it shows that poems that emphasize writing as visual code may well incorporate moments of represented speech and spoken touches, yet still require primarily the attention of the eye, not the ear, to engage not only the poem’s material but also its mode of language.
 In these three poems the external world is a text to be read—that is, seen and possessed through the imaginative energy of the eye.
-And this process of reading as seeing becomes the written text (the distillation and realization of the imaginatively apprehended “equation) that the reader, reciprocally, sees and possesses in reading the visual code of words and images.
+And this process of reading as seeing becomes the written text (the distillation and realization of the imaginatively apprehended “equation”) that the reader, reciprocally, sees and possesses in reading the visual code of words and images.
 The poem, that is, is a textual object to be viewed and appreciated, and its value comes in large part from the power of the textual object to elicit a recognition of the “equation” that distilled the original experience and transformed that biographical and discursive reality into the poem.
 In this sense the poem as writing does not refer; rather it “is” as the “moon is.”

-My friend from Asia has powers and magic, he plucks a blue leaf from the young
+My friend from Asia has powers and magic, he plucks a blue leaf from the young blue-gum